New Directions Courses

 Headshot of Emily Shamsid-DeenThe theory and practice of community organizing strategies and community development innovations.
 How can social activists build power at the grassroots to build equitable, sustainable, and healthy communities?
 Instructor: Emily Shamsid-Deen, MNM

-* This is a required course for New Directions master’s and certificate programs. *
+* This is a required course for all New Directions master’s and certificate programs. *

 PSCI 5080/4080 - The Housing Crisis: Local Government Responses (3 credits)